iKarmaaa123/goals-app/README.md

 ![image](https://github.com/user-attachments/assets/75d31007-80cb-4e53-9cb0-ebbaf6b0f14a)

-<h2> Step 7: Building of image, pushing of image, creating and destroying of infrastructure through CI/CD pipelines </h2>
+<h2> Step 7: Building Docker image, pushing Docker image, creating and destroying the infrastructure through GitHub Actions CI/CD pipelines </h2>

 Now that you have manually built your Docker image, pushed it to ECR, created the infrastructure, and destroyed it manually, it is time to automate this whole process through CI/CD pipelines.
 After you clone the repository, you will find two GitHub Actions CI/CD pipeline YAML configuration files - ```deploy.yml``` and ```destroy.yml```.
 The deploy pipeline does several things- automating the creation of the Docker image, pushing the Docker image to AWS ECR, and setting up our AWS infrastructure.
 The destroy pipeline destroys the whole infrastructure.
 After pushing to your GitHub, to run these pipelines navigate over to actions at the top: